Is a heat pump electricity tariff cheaper in the UK?

 Do I need a smart meter for a heat pump tariff?

-Often, yes—especially for time-of-use tariffs that rely on half-hourly readings.
+Usually yes — especially for time-of-use and reduced-rate heat pump tariffs that rely on half-hourly readings.
 Some multi-rate tariffs may be available without one, but availability varies by supplier and region.

 Is Economy 7 good for heat pumps?

 It can be, particularly if you can heat hot water overnight and your home retains warmth.
-But modern time-of-use tariffs may offer different (sometimes better) structures.
-Compare total annual cost rather than relying on the label.
+But modern time-of-use and Cosy-style tariffs often offer better-structured windows.
+Compare total annual cost against the July 2026 cap rather than relying on the label.

 Will a heat pump increase my electricity bill?

-If you’re replacing gas, electricity use will increase, but your total heating cost can still be competitive depending on your heat pump efficiency and tariff.
-The right electricity tariff helps keep running costs down.
+If you’re replacing gas, your electricity use rises, but total heating cost can still be competitive depending on your heat pump’s efficiency (SCOP) and tariff.
+As the worked example shows, the right electricity tariff — paired with off-peak load shifting — keeps running costs down.

-Can I use an EV tariff even if I don’t have an EV?
+Can I use an EV tariff for my heat pump even without an EV?

-Some EV-focused tariffs may be available without an EV, while others require one.
+Sometimes.
+Some EV-focused tariffs are available without an EV, while others require one.
 If you can access it and your usage fits the off-peak window, it may suit a heat pump household.
-Always check eligibility and compare the peak rate and standing charge.
+Always check eligibility, the peak rate and the standing charge.

 How quickly can I switch electricity tariff in the UK?